mikechow1/mikechow-blog/_posts/blog/2016-08-02-RecordCollection.md

 Free Code Camp Checkpoint - Record Collection

-<u>Instruction:</u>

-1. Write a function which takes an album's id (like 2548), a property prop (like "artist" or "tracks"), and a value (like "Addicted to Love") to modify the data in this collection.*

-2. If prop isn't "tracks" and value isn't empty (""), update or set the value for that record album's property.
-Your function must always return the entire collection object.*

-3. If prop is "tracks" but the album doesn't have a "tracks" property, create an empty array before adding the new value to the album's corresponding property.*

-4. If prop is "tracks" and value isn't empty (""), push the value onto the end of the album's existing tracks array.*

-5. If value is empty (""), delete the given prop property from the album.*

 ### Approaching the Problem
 Expect to be stuck at first try.
-It's totally normal.
+It's normal.
 Better to draw a dragram or a table or whatever before actual coding as the requirements here are hard to swollow at first.
 Once you have it in drawing, it's earier to tickle.

-The question is really about testing your concept on object, properties, array, if/else statements and how to use the !== and ! operators.
+The question is really about testing your concepts on objects, properties, arrays, if/else statements and how to use the !== and ! operators.

 ### Requirements
-* if/else statments to check all 4 scenarios
+* [`if/else`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/if...else) statments to check all 4 scenarios
 * The `Push()` Method
 * The [`delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) Operator